Skip to Content

 Colorful vegetables and spinach make the base of a breakfast skillet recipe.

-Small Seeds – Seeds like Chia seeds and Flax seeds are easy to incorporate into energy bites and home made granola bars that pack a nutritious punch as well as adding more protein to your diet.Chia seeds add plant protein to a home made granola bar
+Small seeds – Seeds like Chia seeds and Flax seeds are easy to incorporate into energy bites and home made granola bars that pack a nutritious punch as well as adding more protein to your diet.Chia seeds add plant protein to a home made granola bar

 Whole milk has a high percentage of saturated fat.
 Try using one of these healthy milk substitutes instead for a healthier option.